Market environment

 Too many patients don’t get therapy

-Allergic rhinitis affects approximately 10% to 30% of adults and 40% of children3.
-Only approximately 12% of people suffering from allergic rhinitis are treated with allergy immunotherapy (AIT) products due to low awareness among primary care prescribers, a complex treatment pathway and a market that is dominated by lower cost symptomatic treatments.
-AIT addresses the underlying cause of allergy and may provide both quick and long-lasting improvement of all symptoms, whereas symptomatic treatments (such as antihistamines and corticosteroids) temporarily relieve some allergy symptoms.
+Allergic rhinitis affects approximately 10% to 30% of adults and 40% of children.
+Only approximately 12% of people suffering from allergic rhinitis are treated with allergen immunotherapy (AIT) products due to low awareness among physicians and patients, a complex treatment pathway, and a market that is dominated by lower cost symptomatic treatments.
+AIT is the only treatment that addresses the underlying cause of allergy and may provide both rapid (within a few weeks) and long-lasting (several years) improvement of all symptoms, whereas symptomatic treatments (such as antihistamines and corticosteroids) only temporarily relieve some allergy symptoms.

 Innovation in science and technology is creating new medical opportunities